As an Amazon Associate, we earn from qualifying purchases with no additional costs for you.

 4. Gardman Pedestal Bird Bath

 This is another traditional pedestal bird bath.
 It’s made using durable resin.
 It’s great for all sizes of birds, with a bowl that’s 2.5 inches deep.

-This isn’t a bird bath that is likely to crack in the winter.
+This bird bath isn’t likely to crack in the winter.
 It has a durable frostproof construction that can last in temperatures as low as -4 degrees Fahrenheit.

-This item is available on Amazon, where it has a rating of 4.1 out of 5 stars, as well as on a variety of other online retail sites.
+This item is available on Amazon, with a rating of 4.1 out of 5 stars, and on various other online retail sites.